The Nordic Permaculture Academy is promoting skilled Permaculture Designers through mentoring and accreditation in Applied Permaculture Design.

 - Vision – (The future we see)

-- A regenerative world where everyone can live by Permaculture Ethics.
+- We live in a regenerative world where everyone can live by Permaculture Ethics.

 - Mission – (Our part in achieving this vision)